iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 <admon>

-Live metrics and plots sent by DVCLive are displayed in all the projects that are connected to the Git repository whose URL you have specified in the `STUDIO_REPO_URL` environment variable.
+If there are multiple projects connected to a single Git repository, then live metrics and plots for this repository are displayed in all its connected projects.

 </admon>